-- Fit the axle spacer tube through the wheel hub, position the spacer washer on each side of the hub (if used), and fit the assembly into the wheel fork. - 3.
+- Remove the bolt, nut, and axle spacer tube from each deck caster wheel fork. - 2.
+Fit the axle spacer tube through the wheel hub and fit the assembly into the wheel fork. - 3.
 Insert the 3/8-16 x 4-1/2 in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 in.
-Keps nut. - Tighten the bolt and nut until the axle spacer tube bottoms against the inside of the wheel fork (will not turn) while the wheel and spacer washers (if used) spin freely without binding.
+Keps nut. - Tighten the bolt and nut until the inner bearing race bottoms against the inside of the wheel fork (will not turn) while the wheel spins freely without binding.